Commonfare-net/macao-social-wallet/doc/API.md

 Welcome developers!
 This API is currently under re-design.
 The public repository for this software is on [github.com/d-cent/freecoin](https://github.com/d-cent/freecoin)

-The API authentication in Freecoin is as permanent as possible, following device based entitlement.
+Freecoin uses device based entitlement.

 The API KEY is obtained on wallet creation or restore, we may refer to it simply as "key".
 All other fields are highlighted `this way`.